 Justinian II, the son of Contantine IV, was known as a brutal and oppressive leader, who sought to restore the Roman Empire to its former glory but did so in a way that involved crushing his enemies without mercy.

 The oldest son of Constantine IV and his wife Anastasia, he assumed the role of Emperor in the year 685, when he was just sixteen years of age.

 His father’s successful reign and many victories set Justinian II up for success, particularly in the Eastern provinces of the Empire.
 Justinian, in addition to striking against Arab rulers and acquiring higher rates of annual tribute, also managed to negotiate a treaty with the Caliph Abd al-Malik ibn Marwan to make the island of Cyprus, control of which was previously split between the Arab rulers and the Byzantines, neutral ground.

 He also regained control of much of the Balkans, which previously had been ruled by Slavic tribes.
-He also captured the city of Thessaloniki from the Bulgars in 688-689.
+Furthermore, he captured the city of Thessaloniki from the Bulgars in 688 to 689.